-As an avid anime fan, I relish being able to talk with people about the different shows I’ve watched.
-Whenever other people who are not as involved with anime become involved with the conversation, rather than not be invested in the subject matter, they actually express either polite or genuine interest in the content being discussed.
+As an avid anime fan, I relish talking with people about the different shows I’ve watched.
+Whenever other people who are not as involved with anime join the conversation, rather than not being invested in the subject matter, they actually express either polite or genuine interest in the content being discussed.
 What I have always found a challenge is narrowing down an easily digestible selection of anime recommendations for newcomers to soak in and get a grasp of the medium.
 To help, I created a list, in no particular order, with each entry being a great choice for dipping your toes into the world of anime.
 I would advise you all to buckle up as we dive into the depths of casual weebdom!

 You fall into one of three camps when it comes to Sword Art Online.
 You are either a massive fan, hate it with all your heart and soul, or passively enjoy it while acknowledging the subpar quality of the writing.
 I am a resident of that last one, while very rarely visiting the first.

 Sword Art Online is not one of the best anime shows out there.
-It’s not that great of a show, period.
-Yet that’s not a bad thing.
-It’s a very easy, simple series to get into with a cast that are both distinct from one another but aren’t overly developed for the most part.
+It’s not that great a show, period.
+But that’s not a bad thing.
+It’s a very simple series to get into, with characters that are distinct from one another but aren’t overly developed for the most part.
 SAO tends to draw a lot of heat for how popular it is in contrast with the quality of the story, but there are far worse anime shows you could be watching.
 The animation is crisp, the plot is straightforward, and the characters are likable enough, and that’s good enough for me.

 It’s a foregone conclusion that Dragon Ball had to pop up somewhere on this list.
 While it may seem intimidating to get into at first, this franchise has long been one of the most popular anime/manga properties ever created.
-No other franchise can claim to have as long of fight sequences or quite the obsession with power levels as Dragon Ball does.
-You don’t even have to start with one of the series, you can even check out one of the many direct-to-VOD anime films that are a part of the continuity.
+No other franchise can claim to have fight sequences this long or quite the obsession with power levels as Dragon Ball does.
+You don’t even have to start with one of the series; you can even check out one of the many direct-to-VOD anime films that are a part of the continuity.
 Wherever you end up finding yourself in the story’s timeline, just know that there is likely to be a hefty amount of action.

-You have a spiky haired protagonist, an insane number of curvy women, magic, and never-ending stream of humor that never clashes with the pacing.
+You have a spiky-haired protagonist, an insane number of curvy women, magic, and a never-ending stream of humor that never clashes with the pacing.
 Yep, this is a prime example of a shonen anime, and it rocks.
 Fairy Tail tells the story of a group of young wizards who complete contracts in the mystical land of Fiore.
-Hijinks regularly ensue, and there’s a decent chunk of fanservice for both the men and the ladies.
+Hijinks regularly ensue, and there’s a decent chunk of fan service for both the men and the ladies.
 But the story does gradually unfold, and the final major storyline of the anime is set to debut next year.
 So, if you plan on hopping aboard the Fairy Tail train, now is a better time than ever before.

-Tell me, what would you do if you were suddenly dumped back in time into feudal Japan, encountered a bitter half-demon and shattered a magical jewel into dozens of pieces and thus possibly dooming the entire human race?
+Tell me, what would you do if you were suddenly dumped back in time to feudal Japan, encountered a bitter half-demon, and shattered a magical jewel into dozens of pieces and thus possibly doom the entire human race?
 That should give you a good overview of this series’ tone.

 In assembling this list, I began to realize that the shows I was writing down were all shonen (material aimed at young boys and adolescents).
 I had to throw in at least one anime that broke up the monotony, and I can’t think of a better one than Ouran High School Host Club.
 The story is that a young girl, in order to pay off a debt, has to join a host club and pretend to be a boy alongside six male students.
-From there, hilarity ensues, and given gender archetypes begin to be deconstructed and satirized.
-One of the things that makes Host Club so enjoyable is the quality of the writing.
+From there, hilarity ensues, and gender archetypes begin to be deconstructed and satirized.
+One of the things that make Host Club so enjoyable is the quality of the writing.
 There is a keen interplay between creating genuine drama and maintaining consistent comedy.
-Haruhi as a protagonist is very gentle, and seeing her grow through her interactions with this group of boys not just because they at first believe she is male, but because they get to know her is endearing.
-I don’t think it gets recommended nearly enough and it’s only 26 episodes long.
+Haruhi, as a protagonist, is very gentle, and seeing her grow through her interactions with this group of boys –not just because they at first believe she is male, but because they get to know her – is endearing.
+I don’t think it gets recommended nearly enough, and it’s only 26 episodes long.
 Get on it.

 Despite that, it is one of the definitive anime shows out there, and you should at least try it out to see what all the fuss is about, at the very least.

 I said I wasn’t numbering this list, and I’m sticking by that, but I put Cowboy Bebop at the very end for a reason.
-It’s only 26 episodes long, and the most compact of the different series mentioned here.
-Stylish, fluidly animated and with a motley crew of layered characters, Cowboy Bebop has been cited as a gateway drug into the greater realm of anime because of its shorter length, neo-noir setting and storyline.
-Spike Spiegel, who is the show’s protagonist, is one of the most well-developed and three-dimensional protagonist in the history of the medium, with his past being the prime catalyst for the show’s plot.
-It would be simple to depict the cast as a pack of jerks and fire off a bunch of dumb jokes to try and create substance, but the actual plot is engaging, adventurous and tragic.
+It’s only 26 episodes long and the most compact of the different series mentioned here.
+Stylish, fluidly animated, and with a motley crew of layered characters, Cowboy Bebop has been cited as a gateway drug into the greater realm of anime because of its shorter length, neo-noir setting, and storyline.
+Spike Spiegel, the show’s protagonist, is one of the most well-developed and three-dimensional protagonists in the medium’s history, with his past being the prime catalyst for the show’s plot.
+It would be simple to depict the cast as a pack of jerks and fire off a bunch of dumb jokes to try and create substance, but the actual plot is engaging, adventurous, and tragic.